knewplay/book-programming-essential/programming-fundamentals/chapter9.md

 maxLoginAttempts = 3 // Limit attempts to prevent brute force attacks

-// Good: Describes the purpose of a complex function function CalculateOptimalPath()
+// Good: Describes the purpose of a complex function function CalculateOptimalPath():
     // Finds the quickest route through the network.
     ...
 END function

-// Good: Clarifies the reason behind a particular logic choice if temperature < 0
+// Good: Clarifies the reason behind a particular logic choice if temperature < 0:
     // Check for sub-zero temperatures to trigger the anti-freeze protocol ActivateAntiFreeze()
 END if